 Pay and Benefits

-Solar Holler provides our staff with competitive wages, health, child and elder care benefits, profit sharing, travel expenses, 10 paid holidays, ample vacation, as well as a caring, flexible, mission-oriented work environment.
+Solar Holler provides our staff with competitive wages, health, child care benefits, travel expenses, 10 paid holidays, ample vacation, as well as a caring, flexible, mission-oriented work environment.

 How We Work